 Ultimately, this stresses the importance of being flexible and having some leeway with your budget.
 That is, make sure you have some extra bucks to accommodate any unexpected stumbling blocks and expenses.
 Ideally, you should set aside some additional 15 to 20 percent.

 9. Rushing the Remodelling Process

 Bathroom remodelling is a time-consuming process and can take anywhere between four and six weeks.
 Of course, this is only a rough estimate and will still depend on several factors, including the size of your bathroom, the scope of the remodelling, the availability of the materials, and so on.
 If your bathroom needs to be demolished and stripped down to the studs, for instance, you can expect the time frame to stretch further.
 In contrast, if there are only minor tweaks, the whole project may be accomplished within a few days.

 Remember, patience is key.
 Don’t rush your contractors and workers – this will only cause headaches and problems down the road.
 Instead, give them enough time to tear down the bathroom and deal with the plumbing, electrical work, walling, flooring, and installing the fixtures, among other things.
 Besides, if the contractors you hired are reliable, they would have given you a realistic timeline early in the planning stage.
 This way, you will know when to expect your spanking new bathroom.

 The Best Way to Remodel Your Bathroom

 For many, refurbishing the bathroom sounds daunting – and this is only natural.
 After all, there are several factors you have to keep in mind.
 Not to mention that a single miscalculation can also lead to costly errors down the line.
 Ultimately, however, it all comes down to proper planning and making smart, appropriate decisions for your space.
-To make your life infinitely easier, call a trusted bathroom remodelling company.
+To make your life infinitely easier, call BR Bathroom Renovations Richmond Hill.
 They will help you every step of the way and, more importantly, transform your dingy bathroom into the space of your dreams.